Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Inspiraling Hotspots

 Having prescribed a general four-velocity~\eqref{eq:four-velocity}, the projection formula~\eqref{eq:3velBardeen} yields the physical three-velocity components of the hotspot in the ZAMO frame, $\vec{\mathcal{V}} = (\mathcal{V}^{(r)}, \mathcal{V}^{(\theta)}, \mathcal{V}^{(\phi)})$.
 This formalism provides a complete characterization of the local comoving frame for a hotspot on an inspiraling trajectory, enabling us to compute its emission properties as it moves toward the event horizon.

 We now assess how the fundamental model parameters---black hole spin ($a$), observer inclination ($\theta_{\rm{o}}$), local magnetic-field configuration ($\vec{B}$), and spectral index ($\alpha_\nu$)---shape the morphology of the resulting polarimetric loops.
-We interpret the dynamics using the trajectories in Fig.~\ref{fig:trajectories} and the corresponding polarization signatures using the $Q$--$U$ loops for two representative dimensionless spin values: $a=0$ (Fig.~\ref{fig:low_spin_QU}) and $a=0.94$ (Fig.~\ref{fig:high_spin_QU}).
+We interpret the dynamics using the trajectories in Fig.~\ref{fig:trajectories_new}, which are later used to compute the polarization signatures in the $Q$--$U$ plane.

-For comparison, following Ref.~\cite{Wielgus:2022heh}, we initialize the hotspot at $r = 11\,M$.
-From this radius, the hotspot evolves under the prescribed four-velocity to reach the horizon after $t \sim 1100\,M$ for $a = 0.94$ and $t \sim 700\,M$ for $a = 0$ (corresponding to $\sim 6.5$ hrs and $\sim 4.1$ hrs for Sgr~A*, respectively, assuming a mass of $4.3 \times 10^6\,M_\odot$~\cite{EventHorizonTelescope:2022wkp,GRAVITY:2023avo}).
-These timescales are likely too long for a hotspot to remain coherent, and one should not expect it to survive all the way to the horizon.
-Accordingly, the termination radius of the inspiral should be treated as a model parameter.
-Here, since our focus is on loop morphology, we truncate the motion after three complete revolutions in the global geometry.

 The resulting polarimetric signatures produced by inspiraling motion exhibit two notable morphological features.
 First, the $Q$--$U$ evolution develops secondary, interior loops (nested structure), as shown in Figs.~\ref{fig:low_spin_QU} and~\ref{fig:high_spin_QU}.
 Second, the loops become elongated as the inclination angle increases.
-Consistent with these morphological changes, the time series of these Stokes parameters, as shown in Figs.~\ref{fig:UvTandQvT_0spin} and ~\ref{fig:UvTandQvT_high_spin}, are modulated on multiple timescales, with shorter variations associated with orbital motion and longer-timescale evolution as the hotspot nears the horizon.
+Consistent with these morphological changes, the time series of these Stokes parameters, as shown in Figs.~\ref{fig:UvTandQvT_0spin} and ~\ref{fig:UvTandQvT_high_spin}, are modulated on multiple timescales, with shorter variations associated with orbital motion and longer-timescale evolution as the hotspot nears the ISCO.